borgbackup/borgbackup.github.io/releases/borg-2.0.rst

   - Using session keys: more secure and easier to manage, especially in multi- client or multi-repo contexts.
 By doing this, we could get rid of problematic long-term nonce/counter management.
+  - borg keys:

+    - locate the key automatically in the key directory or in the repository
+    - support multiple borg keys per repository
+  - The super-fast blake3 algorithm replaces blake2b for new repos.
   - The old crypto code will be removed in Borg 2.1 (currently we still need it to read from your old Borg 1.x repositories).
-Removing AES-CTR, PBKDF2, encrypt-and-mac, counter/nonce management will make Borg more secure, easier to use and develop.
+Removing AES-CTR, PBKDF2, blake2b, encrypt-and-mac, counter/nonce management will make Borg more secure, easier to use and develop.

 - chunker improvements

-  - New and improved "buzhash64" chunker
+  - New and improved "buzhash64" and "fastcdc" chunkers.
   - All chunker code is now in Cython (the buzhash chunker used to be a big, hard-to-maintain piece of C code that included file reading and buffer management).
 The file reading and buffer management code has been moved